julien123123/pico-epaper/README.md

 Also, I have only tested this module on ESP-32s, and RP2040, the library may not work as expected on other ports.

 I'm in the process of creating the examples.
-The files are there, but you should rely more on the epd files for the time being

 ---
 ## Documentation

 You can find all the documentations about how this library works [here](/docs.md)

 ---

 ## Installation

-1. Copy your display's epd file and the core folder to your device's root directory.
+1. Copy the uEPD folder to your device's root directory.
+Import your the class corresponding to your EPD from it.
 2. (optional) if you want to use text, download [Peter Hinch's Font_to_py utility](https://github.com/peterhinch/micropython-font-to-py/tree/master)